Dr Paul Thompson PhD

 I am currently supervising the following PhD students at the University of Birmingham:

-- Eman Al-Ajaji: 'Self representation in student academic writing: a comparative study' (joint supervision with Suganthi John)
+- Eman Al-Ajaji: 'Self representation in student academic writing: a comparative study' (joint supervision with Suganthi John, viva in February)

 - Howard Brown: 'EAP in Japan: At a Crossroads?'